-As any fleet manager will tell you, fleet telematics for fleet management is increasingly becoming an indispensable tool for cost-efficient operations.
+As any fleet manager will tell you, fleet telematics for fleet management is increasingly becoming an indispensable tool for automated cost-efficient operations.
 From accurately tracking your fleet vehicles to driver behavior and maintenance alerts, fleet telematics systems offer a plethora of features that make the job not just easier but more efficient.

-Fleet telematics offers GPS tracking features that give you insight into how well your fleet is optimized so that you can make better decisions about what to change or improve.
+Fleet Telematics offers GPS tracking features that give you insight into how well your fleet is optimized so that you can make better decisions about what to change or improve.
 Here are ten key features to look for in your fleet telematics system.

 Powerful software allows operators to not only track but to manage, monitor, and measure the performance of their vehicles and drivers and be notified, in real-time, about events, deviations, infringements, or impending dangers.
 These streams can be user-defined and contain information about events as well as messages to and from the connected asset and/or driver.
 For priority trips, you can undock a stream and keep it while navigating the rest of the application.

 How do you get the most out of your data?
 Robust, customizable reporting.
 Choosing a fleet telematics system with the robust reports you need and the ability to customize reports is key to seeing your data and using it to make decisions.
-Fleet telematics collects a ton of data.
+Fleet Telematics collects a ton of data.
 Using a system that provides robust, actionable reports lets you see the relevant information you need to make the best decisions for your fleet.

 Asset management software can help you easily oversee all of your assets.
 On the surface, it might appear as though this type of software only tracks and locates assets, with the main benefit being security.
 However, this is merely the tip of the iceberg.
 Asset management software has many benefits that may not be immediately apparent but provide equal value to any fleet manager.
-Fleet telematics asset management can help you with inventory management, maintenance and service scheduling, compliance with fleet licensing and certification requirements, and more.
+Fleet telematics asset management can help you with inventory management, maintenance, and service scheduling, compliance with fleet licensing and certification requirements, and more.

 Cloud-based infrastructure lets you get started in minutes.
 Your data is typically backed up more frequently and protected at higher security levels.
 You can focus on managing your fleet and not worry about your software.
 You can access your information from any device and any location.
 The only thing you need is an internet connection.

-Although making sure your drivers get where they are expected to be on time is a big part of fleet management, you also have to make sure your vehicles are properly maintained.
+Although making sure your drivers get where they are expected to be on time is a big part of fleet management solutions, you also have to make sure your vehicles are properly maintained.
 This means keeping track of several different service schedules.
 Some maintenance tasks are scheduled based on mileage or engine hours, while others are based on time.
-Keeping track of all this can get complicated, and missing regular maintenance can cause your vehicles to use excess fuel or even breakdown unexpectedly.
+Keeping track of all this can get complicated, and missing regular maintenance can cause your vehicles to use excess fuel or even break down unexpectedly.
 Make sure your fleet telematics system offers alerts that can help you schedule maintenance in advance, keeping your trucks on the road and your crews on the job.

 No one likes to hunt around for all the information they need to do their job efficiently.
 Working in multiple systems can be frustrating and time-consuming.
 Integrating fleet telematics data with other business applications gives you a complete view into your fleet operations and helps you make better business decisions.
 Your fleet telematics systems should be able to communicate with your other business applications through APIs, data connect, Webhooks, and data dumps.

-The best fleet telematics systems offer tools to measure and monitor driver behaviors.
+The best fleet telematics systems offer tools to measure and monitor driver safety.
 This lets you analyze events such as harsh braking, speeding, excess acceleration, excessive idling, and more.
 Drivers often need to be made aware of the effects their behavior on the road has on the fleet’s safety and vehicle health.
 You can share this information with drivers to help them improve their driving and help reduce accidents throughout your fleet.
 Correcting these behaviors can also reduce fuel costs and wear and tear on your vehicles, reducing maintenance costs and downtime due to unexpected repairs.